azagniotov/stubby4j/README.md

 ### Adding stubby4j SNAPSHOT versions to your project

+stubby4j `SNAPSHOT` version contains the latest changes from the `master` branch.
+A snapshot version is built from every commit to the `master` branch and published to the OSS Sonatype snapshots repository.

-stubby4j `SNAPSHOT` versions are built and uploaded to OSS Sonatype snapshots repository.
-Please make sure that Sonatype's snapshot repository is configured in your project, e.g.: in Gradle:
+In order to pull down a `SNAPSHOT` version from Maven Central, please make sure that Sonatype's snapshot repository is configured in your project project build tool, e.g.: Gradle configuration:

 ```groovy
 repositories {